codemagic-ci-cd/codemagic-docs/content/publishing/github-release.md

 {{</notebox>}}

 You can control which of the generated artifacts will be uploaded to the created release by defining artifact name glob patterns.
-You can use a specific name e.g. `app-release.apk` or use glob patterns.
+You can use a specific name, e.g. `app-release.apk` or use glob patterns.
 Two patterns `*.apk` and `*.ipa` are added by default.
 To add a new pattern, enter the pattern and click **Add**.
 Don't forget to click **Save** when you are done.
 Note that you can delete added patterns anytime.

 {{<notebox>}}